 Here’s Why:

 Baptismal Records.
 Baptists historically have practiced believers’ baptism and not infant baptism.
-In believers’ baptism a person is baptized when he or she professes faith (at age 12 through adulthood), not soon after birth.
+In believers’ baptism a person is baptized when he or she professes faith (at age 12 through adulthood), not as an infant.
 Finding a record of an ancestor’s baptism in a Baptist church, therefore, does not document the birth date or approximate age of the person in question.
 Further, Baptist records normally record only the person’s name and date of baptism.
 Baptist church records do not record date or place of birth, age, names of parents, siblings, or children.

 Marriage Records.
 Because marriage is not regarded as a sacrament, Baptist churches traditionally have not kept marriage records as part of their church records.
 Some ministers have kept a private log of marriages performed, but ABHS holds only a handful of such marriage logs.
 These are not indexed and can only be accessed through the name of the minister, not the names of those married by that minister.